Festivals & Celebrations

 Elders and Special Persons Day

-We honor grandparents, elders and meaningful people in our student’s lives with Elders & Special Persons Day, held each year in mid May, the morning after our annual Spring Concert.
-Visits to classrooms, a tour of the building, and an array of special presentations by the children help grandparents, elders and family friends learn more about Waldorf education and how their beloved children spend their school days.
-If you are a grandparent or elder with enrolled family at BWS, we would love to invite you to attend this event.
-Please give us your contact information here.
+Each year in May, we honor the grandparents, elders, and meaningful people in our students' lives with Elders & Special Persons Day.
+Visits to classrooms, a tour of our building, and an array of special academic and musical presentations provide a glimpse into the impressive and dynamic offerings of a BWS education.
+If you are a grandparent or elder with enrolled family at BWS we warmly invite you to attend this event.

 Graduation